dvasdekis/demeter/README.md

-# learning_age
+# DeMeter

-Learning Async with aiopg and encryption with age
+Unlimited secure data storage with changes streamed via Dat and Usenet

 Let's collect some thoughts:

-Use case: Point at a directory and get a link, who can decrypt with their private key, or the one packaged with the program
+Use case: Point at a directory and get a link, who can decrypt with their private key, or the one packaged with the program As the directory changes, the target directory changes too.

 Big problem: I've got all this stuff sitting on the drive.
 As 7zip creates encrypted xz files, I need to As XZ